-Like many things that happen in our lives, there is a genetic component that we cannot change – our genetic destiny.
-But our genetic destiny and that of our pets can be modified by life events and lifestyle.
-You have control over that when it comes to a group of chronic inflammatory disease that affect our pets.
+Like many things that happen in our lives and our pet's lives there is a genetic component that we cannot change – our destiny.
+But our genetic destiny and our pet's genetic destiny can be modified by life events and lifestyle.
+You have a lot of control over that when it comes to a group of chronic inflammatory disease that affect our dogs and cats.

 The increased diagnosis of chronic digestive tract issues in our cats and dogs have paralleled the switch from natural foods to mass produced canned and dry pet foods.
 These issues are rarely – if ever seen in dogs and cats in other parts of the world that do not follow those trends.
 In those areas, it is intestinal parasites and virus causing intestinal inflammations that are the problems.
 Here, periodic broad-spectrum pet wormers have eliminated that issue in pampered pets.
 Chronic intestinal health issues are now one of the major disease confronting cat owners and their veterinarians. (ref)

 Dogs, probably because of their longer association with man and human diets, suffer these issues to a lesser extent - over time, they have experienced genetic mutations that allow them to process carbohydrates better. (ref1, ref2) However, that ability is not uniform among dog breeds or individual dogs. (ref 1, ref 2) Cats became our partners considerably later. (ref)

 There are almost always some signs of an impending digestive tract problem while your pet is still in its youth.
 You might write it off to a case of indigestion, fur balls, etc. But generally, these problems get worse with increasing years – not better.